mahadevParimi/shellScripts/SETUP.md

     echo $SHELL

-  2. Open the shell profile using terminal command below
+  2. Paste this command in your terminal

   For zsh shell :

-    open ~/.zshrc
+    curl https://raw.githubusercontent.com/mahadevParimi/shellScripts/main/terminal_search.sh >> ~/.zshrc && source ~/.zshrc

   For bash shell :

-    open ~/.bashrc

-  3. This will open up the shell profile in default text editor,copy paste the code in the terminal_search.sh

-  4. Save the changes made to the profile

-  5. Close and reopen the terminal to reload the profile
+    curl https://raw.githubusercontent.com/mahadevParimi/shellScripts/main/terminal_search.sh >> ~/.bashrc && source ~/.bashrc

-  6. Now you can type the command to directly search without using your mouse/trackpad
+  3. Now you can type the command to directly search without using your mouse/trackpad

   _**Tip for mac users :**_

-  Go to the shortcut app and bind a keyboard shortcut to open the terminal
+  Go to the shortcut app and bind a keyboard shortcut to open the terminal or use command + space to open spotlight search and search terminal

   This way you could access your terminal without using mouse/trackpad